hunguet231/hunguet231/README.md

 ## Hi 👋🏻 I'm Hung

-Frontend Developer with over 4 years of experience building high-performance web applications using React, Next.js, and TypeScript.
+Frontend Developer with over 4 years of experience building high-performance web applications using React, Next.js, and TypeScript, with hands-on backend experience using Express.js and MongoDB.

 <h3 align="left">Connect with me 🫱🏻‍🫲🏻</h3>
 <table><tr>